pinoyyid/ngGAPI/README.md

 #### I still don't get how to do OAuth?
 You're not alone.
 Luckily, we think we've done a pretty good job of removing the need to know too much.
 If your project is set up on Google API Console (ie. you have a client ID), and you've set the client ID and scopes as described above, it will Just Work&trade;

+#### How do I handle errors?
+The library tried to do a level of error handling for you.
+Specifically:-

+1. Any 501 errors are retried 10 times before being escalated to your app
+1. Any 403 Rate Limit errors are retried with an adaptive delay to get the best throughput with the minimum number of retries.
+403 Rate Limit errors are **never** escalated to your app.
+1. Any 401 Auth errors are dealt with by ngGAPI which will request a new access token and retry automatically.
+If after 10 retries, there is still no valid access token, the 401 will be escalated to your app.

 #### Show me the code
 We've created two sample apps for you to look at.